truecharts/website/docs/manual/SCALE/guides/common-errors.md

 ```

 - Update `cloudnative-pg` to the latest version, or if you already on the latest version, edit `cloudnative-pg` and save/update it again without any changes.
+- If the app stays stopped, hit the start button in the UI for `cloudnative-pg`

 ### "monitoring.coreos.com/v1" ensure CRDs are installed first